 Healthcare for the Homeless Network (HCHN)

-The Health Care for the Homeless Network (HCHN) provides health care services for people experiencing homelessness in King County and provides leadership to help change the conditions that deprive our neighbors of home and health.
+Healthcare for the Homeless Network provides health care services to people experiencing homelessness in King County and leadership to help change the conditions that deprive our neighbors of home and health.

 - Free flu vaccine clinics for uninsured children and adults

 - This year, flu vaccination is more important than ever for our staff and clients.
 Increasing influenza vaccination coverage is an essential step to decrease stress on the health care system at a time when SARS-CoV-2 is expected to be circulating.
 Learn more at the Public Health Insider blog: Why Flu Vaccine is more Important During COVID-19.

 - Homeless service providers can request a flu vaccine (and Hep A) clinic from the Public Health Vaccine Team by contacting firstname.lastname@example.org